mdeacey/facebook-gpt-shopify/docs/chapter_one.md

-# Facebook OAuth with FastAPI — Secure, Scalable & Modular
+# Chapter 1: Facebook OAuth with FastAPI — Secure, Scalable & Modular

 This tutorial walks you through building a **secure, modular, and scalable** Facebook OAuth integration with FastAPI.
 It uses best practices like async programming, environment variables, and **stateless CSRF protection** via signed `state` tokens.